lynnfaraday/aresmush.com/_root/tutorials/code/chopping-block.md

     [R] Restaurant
     [O] Town Square

-Surely there are some folks who will try to type "town" to go to the town square, but experience on my own PennMUSH games shows that they pretty quickly learn to just use the short names.
+Yes, there will be some folks who will try to type "town" to go to the town square, but experience on my own PennMUSH games shows that they pretty quickly learn to just use the short names.
 Omitting long exit names and aliases simplifies the building commands and the code.

 ## Exit Locks

 Penn/Tiny exit locks could be infinitely complex.
 You could lock an exit so it was only available to people whose name started with "B", or whose position was "Doctor", or even have a lock that was only opened on Tuesdays.

 This functionality seems inordinately complex and pretty useless, so it has been ditched from Ares.
 Standard exit locks operate based solely on [roles](/tutorials/manage/roles).
 There's also a temporary lock feature for privacy that applies to interior locks.
-A similar feature could be added for an apartment system, so only people on the lock list could get in.
+If you built an apartment system, you could add code so only people on the lock list could get in.

 In short: Ares lets you create lock code for specific purposes, rather than attempting to design a super-flexible lock scripting language.